How to Clean Grill Grates for Better Tasting and Safer Food

-Before You Start
+Before You Start Cleaning Grill Grates

 Determine whether your grill grates are made of porcelain, cast iron or stainless steel.
 How you clean your grill grates and what products you use depends on what material the grates are made of.
 Keep these tips in mind before you start scrubbing.

 Porcelain grates: Porcelain grates are rust-resistant as long as the finish is intact.
 To clean, use a soft-bristled or nylon brush in lieu of rougher metal or wire brushes.

 Cast-iron grates: Cast-iron is tough so they can handle those stiff, wire brushes.
 However, they do rust easily, so we recommend rubbing the grates down with either vegetable or canola oil after cleaning.

-Choose the Right Tools
+Choose the Right Tools to Clean Grill Grates

 Aluminum Foil: Grab a handful of aluminum foil, ball it up and use grill tongs to hold it while you scrub away.
 You can even re-use the same aluminum foil from cooking your favorite foil packet recipes.

 Nylon Scouring Pad: Grab a scouring pad from your kitchen and take it to the grill for fast and easy cleanup.

 Onion: It might seem a little strange, but you can use half an onion to clean your grill.
 Just spear the onion on a barbecue fork, and use the cut side to scrub grates clean.
 The acidic enzymes will break down grease without being overly abrasive.
 And if you’re cooking with charcoal, the onion can simply be thrown into the coals to discard.

-Easy Ways to Clean Grill Grates
+4 Easy Ways to Clean Grill Grates

 Cleaning your grill grates may sound daunting, but it doesn’t take much to get them sparkling.
 Here’s how to clean grill grates four ways.

 This is the quickest and easiest method for cleaning grill grates.
-Grill grime, begone.
+Grill grime, begone!

 - After you’re done grilling, blast your burners on high with the lid off (or shuffle the coals around if you’re using a charcoal grill) to remove any leftover food or grease.